Chuck Connors: Character actor

 Connors acted in feature films including The Big Country with Gregory Peck and Charlton Heston, Move Over Darling with Doris Day and James Garner, Soylent Green with Heston and Edward G. Robinson, and Airplane II: The Sequel.

-He also became a beloved television character actor, guest-starring in dozens of shows.
-His guest-starring debut was on an episode of NBC's Dear Phoebe.
+He also became a character actor who guest-starred on television.
+He was on an episode of NBC's Dear Phoebe.
 He played in two episodes, one as the bandit Sam Bass, on Dale Robertson's NBC Western Tales of Wells Fargo.